-User-defined entries can also configuration calling be written to a file by function ttb:write_config(ConfigFile,ConfigList), where ConfigList list of is a {Module, Function, Args}.
+User-defined entries can also be written to a configuration file by calling function ttb:write_config(ConfigFile,ConfigList), where ConfigList is a list of {Module,Function,Args}.

 Any existing file ConfigFile is deleted and a new file is created when write_config/2 is called.
 Option append can be used to add something at the end of an existing configuration file, for example, ttb:write_config(ConfigFile,What,[append]).